Iceland - Final Thoughts

 Over my trip to Iceland I kept some notes about my experiences.

-One thing I learned is to ignore the Ring Road.
-In many guides it’s suggested that you complete the loop although don’t treat it as a target to get around.
+One thing I learned is to not necessarily focus on the Ring Road, (Route 1).
+Many guides talk about completing the loop although don’t treat it as a target to get around.
 Use parts of it to get to places you want to visit.
-If you’re riding the Ring Road then you’re focusing on getting it done rather than exploring and getting deeper into areas.
+If you’re riding the Route 1 as a goal then you could be focusing more on getting it done rather than exploring and getting deeper into areas.
 Especially being flexible due to weather is important.
-The smaller roads are quieter and nicer, especially quieter in the far north.
+The smaller roads are quieter and nicer, especially in the far north.

 Going end or beginning of season might mean it’s quieter but the “big” sights are always busy.
 Avoiding those spots and heading north or to the Westfjords means you’ll get a much quieter experience.
 Late July or in August would be fine if you’re not in the tourist spots.